"Ohana means family...and family means no one gets left behind ...or forgotten." ~ ~ from Disney's Lilo and Stitch

 "'Pesach'?" asked the servant " it is one month away, I can get it to you in couple days."
 "No, no" said the king, "bring it to me as a present from you, for 'Pesach' and give it to me at the "Seder" dinner."

-"Yes, my king" said the servant.
+said the servant.
 The servant took a group of people, divided them to four different groups and sent one to the North, one to the South, one to the East, and one to the West, telling them "go on the way, stop anyone you meet, and ask him about the ring.
 If he knows something or heard something or knows somebody who heard or knows something, come back to me, with the information. so we can take directions and get the ring for the king" After two-three days the first mission came back but "Nada" (of course, the king made up the story and there was no such ring).
 The second mission came back and again "Nothing", third mission, fourth mission and three weeks had passed and the servant got "zippo".
 He got so nervous. the "Seder" is one week away, and he must find the ring.
 He started searching for the ring on his own and started walking from place to place, from town to town, from village to village, door to door, house to house, didn't sleep, didn't eat, asked everyone he met and, nothing ("nada").
-The night before the "Seder" he came back to
+The night before the "Seder" he came back to Jerusalem but he was ashamed to come to the palace, everybody was talking about him and he was walking around the streets like "meshugi" (crazy).
+Eventually he found himself in the poorest neighborhood of the city and there in a small alley he saw a petit, tiny little shop with an old man inside, a jeweler.
+So he was thinking to himself "if I can't get the ring maybe this old man can make it.
+I have nothing to lose, I will give it a try."
+He went into the shop and said to the old man: "the king wants a ring that when you are wearing it when you are sad you become happy but when you are wearing it when you are happy you become sad."

 This story reminds you that when you have a bad day, it will pass.
 And when you have a good day seize the moment, enjoy it, appreciate it because you should know it would not last forever.